munair/www-quilombolatraders-com/README.md

-www-quilombola-kr
+www-quilombola-com
 =====================

-Repository for quilombola.kr domain.
+Repository for quilombola.com domain.

 To clone this repository on a new AWS EC2 instance --